 As your baby's cries escalate, you can be sure to hear well meant enquiries of, "are you sure you have enough milk?" or "maybe your milk isn't strong enough?"
-(By the way this second proposition is NEVER true, even though it was a common belief in your mother's day).
 Find out how to tell if your baby is really hungry.

 Lactation after loss is rarely discussed after you've had a miscarriage or pregnancy loss.
 Here is some advice and support for lactation after a loss.

 Lactation consultants do much more than teach women how to breastfeed.
 Find out what a lactation consultant can do for you.

 Lactation cookies recipe that works FAST and tastes great!
 90% of our members say that our lactation cookies increased their breastmilk supply.

-Breastfeeding but your libido has gone bye byes?
-There is actually a biological explanation of why a breastfeeding mother's sex drive can run for the hills, no matter how high your libido was before you gave birth.
-If you're breastfeeding, here's what you need to know about libido or sex drive while breastfeeding.
+Breastfeeding and your libido has run for the hills?
+No matter how high your libido was before you gave birth, here's some important information about your sex drive while breastfeeding.